Incarnations of the Doctor

 - The second destruction of Gallifrey causes her to retreat into herself, going on a frenzied manhunt to find the Master.
 From them on she gets much snippier, often shouting at her companions.

-- Damn You, Muscle Memory!: As all of her previous incarnations have been male, she occasionally forgets that she is now a woman, with all of the issues that implies.
+- Damn You, Muscle Memory!: Since her last thirteen incarnations have been male, she occasionally forgets that she is now a woman, with all of the issues that implies.

 - Dark Is Not Evil: In stark contrast to the general Lighter and Softer tone of her era, her TARDIS has very low lighting, like a mix of a crystal-filled cave and a Gothic cathedral.

 - Deadpan Snarker: She might be generally cheery and kooky, but if you annoy her, prepare to be snarked at.